Anurag55g/My-ERC20-Token/README.md

-# This is my ERC20 Token "FireStorm"
+# This is my ERC20 Token
+# name of token is "FireStorm"
 # symbol is "FrStm"